BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 Creating Xcode Source Editor Extension might seem daunting at first glance.
 After learning `XcodeKit`, the process of setting up an Xcode project and testing the extension it does not appear as such.

-Check out [LinesSorter][lines-sorter-repo] that is an extended version of the project we created during this article.
+Check out [LinesSorter][lines-sorter-repo] that is an extended version of the project we created during this tutorial.
 It also shows how to setup Unit tests and Continuous Integration for Xcode Source Editor Extension project.

 ---